Department of Physician Assistant Studies

 Students may be dismissed from the Physician Assistant Studies program for failure to maintain professional integrity standards, which may include, but are not limited to:

-2. Failure to comply with learning objectives set forth in a professional behavior learning contract between the student and the program.
+- Failure to comply with the learning outcomes set forth in a professional behavior learning contract between the student and the program.

-5. Failure to comply with the Physician Assistant Studies program departmental Policies and Procedures outlined in the student handbook.
+- Failure to comply with the Physician Assistant Studies program departmental Policies and Procedures outlined in the student handbooks.

-4. Failure to complete their undergraduate degree by the end of the second spring term in the professional phase of the Physician Assistant program.
+- Failure to complete their undergraduate degree by the end of the first spring term in the professional phase of the Physician Assistant program.
 Completion of the undergraduate degree is required before students proceed to the final Physician Assistant clinical year (fall, spring, summer).

-Violation of the professional integrity requirements results in a hearing with the Progress and Promotion Committee.
-Findings of misconduct to self, faculty, the program, the university clinical placements and/or patients may result in failure in the assignment, failure in the course or dismissal from the program.
+A violation of the professional integrity requirements results in a hearing before the Progress and Promotion Committee.
+Findings of misconduct to self, faculty, the program, the university, clinical placements, and/or patients may result in failure in the assignment, failure in the course, or dismissal from the program.
 For instances of dismissal from the program, a notation of “Required to Withdraw for Professional Integrity Reasons” appears on the permanent academic record and transcript.

 Academic Dismissal – Academic Misconduct